Corporate Responsibility

 Our Business

 Burford is the leading global finance and asset management firm focused on law.
 Its businesses include litigation finance and risk management, asset recovery and a wide range of legal finance and advisory activities.
-Burford is publicly traded on the New York Stock Exchange and the London Stock Exchange, and it works with companies and law firms around the world from its offices in New York, London, Chicago, Washington, DC, Singapore, Dubai, Sydney and Hong Kong.
+Burford is publicly traded on the New York Stock Exchange (NYSE: BUR) and the London Stock Exchange (LSE: BUR) and works with companies and law firms around the world from its offices in New York, London, Chicago, Washington, DC, Singapore and Dubai.

 Our Suppliers